 - You made the wrong type of claim.
 For example, you claimed that you were hit by an uninsured motorist, but the other party was in fact insured.

-- Your claim could be denied if the amount of damage exceeds your policy limits.
+- The amount of damage exceeds your policy limits.
 Your insurance company may not cover the excess.

 If you’ve looked at all the reasons why your claim might have been denied and none apply to you, then it is time to take action.
 What can you do to fight the mighty insurance company?
 Here are some tips:

-- If that doesn’t work, you can appeal the insurance company’s decision to the Virginia State Insurance Commissioner.
+- File an appeal.
+If that doesn’t work, you can appeal the insurance company’s decision to the Virginia State Insurance Commissioner.

-- If you think you need help fighting the insurance company, you can always hire a skilled attorney to help you with your claim.
+- Call an attorney.
+If you think you need help fighting the insurance company, you can always hire a skilled attorney to help you with your claim.
 Be sure to look for a law firm that specializes in insurance claim denials.

 If you’re not sure what to do about your denied insurance claim, please give us a call.
 We’ll be happy to discuss the details of your situation with you to see if we can help.